East End Temple, Congregation El Emet, was founded in 1948 by a group of World War II veterans and their families.

 Our Diversity: In the Image of God

-We welcome all in the Jewish community: young and old; single, partnered and married; LGBT and straight; interfaith families; Jewish-born or converted; those with and without mental and physical disabilities; financially struggling or well-off.
+We welcome all in the Jewish community: young and old; single, partnered and married; LGBTQIA+ and straight; BIPOC; interfaith families; Jewish-born or converted; those with and without mental and physical disabilities; financially struggling or well-off.
 If you choose us, we choose you.

 Our Accessibility: My House Shall be a House of Prayer for All People